daniekcodes/touch-typing/README.md

 Small touch typing app

-Use clear to clear terminal
+Use clear to clear terminal first